sloppycoder/convertlabsdk/examples/sync_customer/README.md

 ### TODO
 * setup logging. log to file in single process model.
 STDOUT in docker mode
 * docker compose to add PostgresSQL
-* expose config directory to allow override without building a new image